10 Cheap Pond Plants (US Natives)

 Marsh marigold’s cheery yellow flowers make an appearance in early spring.
 James St. John / CC BY 2.0

-This plant isn’t fussy about sunlight, happily growing in everything from full sun to full shade.
-In early spring, the blooms of the marsh marigold light up the area with a cheerful display.
-You’ll find it a hardy addition, as it’s suited to USDA Zones 2 through 7.
-Not only will it adorn your pond’s edge but it also plays a role in maintaining a healthy pond ecosystem by filtering water and soil.
-When planning your pond plant selection, this low-maintenance gem is a smart pick for an enchanting and functional aquatic space.
+This plant isn’t picky about sunlight, growing well in everything from full sun to full shade.
+In early spring, Marsh Marigold’s blooms light up the area with a cheerful display.
+It’s tough, too!
+Hardy in USDA Zones 2 through 7.
+Not only does it look good, but it also helps filter water and soil, contributing to a healthier pond environment.

 7) Cardinal flower (Lobelia cardinalis)